nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TaskManager` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Show possible commands to be executed

 **MSS**

-1. User requests to list persons
+1. User types a letter or a sequence of letters
-2. AddressBook shows a list of persons
+2. System shows a list of commands that contain that letter or sequence of letters
-3. User requests to delete a specific person in the list
+3. User selects specific command in list
-4. AddressBook deletes the person <br>
+4. System autocompletes user’s command
 Use case ends.

 **Extensions**

 2a.
-The list is empty
+No command contains letter or sequence of letters typed by user

 > Use case ends

+2b.
+User makes changes to input

+> Use case resumes at step 2

+#### Use case: Change save location

+**MSS**

+1. User clicks on “Change Save Location”
+2. System displays a directory chooser
+3. User selects a directory
+4. System changed the save location to the one selected
+5. System displays a message
+Use case ends

+**Extensions**

+1a.
+User pressed “Alt + S” keys

+> Use case resumes at step 2

 3a.
+User clicks on “Cancel”

+> Use case ends

+#### Use case: Switch to console with hotkeys

+**MSS**

+1. User presses on predefined hotkey
+2. System displays main window
+3. Use case ends
+Use case ends

+#### Use case: Delete task

+**MSS**

+1. User requests to list task
+2. System shows a list of task
+3. User requests to delete a specific task in the list
+4. User deletes the task
+Use case ends.

+**Extensions**

+2a.
+List is empty

+> Use case ends

+3a.
 The given index is invalid

 > 3a1.
-AddressBook shows an error message <br>
+System shows an error message<br>
 Use case resumes at step 2

+#### Use case: Add task

+**MSS**

+1. User enters add command
+2. System displays confirmation of add operation
+Use case ends.

+**Extensions**

+1a.
+Parameters are wrong

+> 1a1.
+System shows error message<br>
+Use case ends

+#### Use case: Undo task

+**MSS**

+1. User enters undo command
+2. System undoes last change
+Use case ends.

+**Extensions**

+2a.
+No change to undo

+> 2a1.
+System shows nothing to undo<br>
+Use case ends

+2a.
+Error undoing change

+> 2a1.
+System notifies user of failure to undo<br>
+Use case ends

 {More to be added}